 Amanda graduated with honors from Dartmouth College where she majored in neuroscience and completed her senior thesis on the neuroscience of the learning process.
 She earned her Masters in Social Welfare at UCLA.

-Amanda committed a decade of her life to public service.
-Her senior year of college, Amanda was award the Richard Lombard Public Service Grant to fund a full year of volunteer work.
+Beyond a successful business, Amanda has committed much of her life to public service.
+At Dartmouth, Amanda was awarded the Richard Lombard Public Service Fellowship which funded a full year of volunteer work.
 Fluent in Spanish, she first went to Central America, where she worked in the Costa Rica Women's Prison and in a home for girls pregnant from incest.
-She spent the second half of the year in Washington DC where she volunteered at Mary's Center and was eventually hired as a case manager in their teen pregnancy and parenting program.
+She spent the second half of the year in Washington DC, where she volunteered at Mary's Center and was eventually hired as a case manager in their teen pregnancy and parenting program.

-Eventually her commitment to social justice guided her to become a social worker.
-Since then, she served a wide range of diverse populations including abused children ages 0-5 years, homeless people, substance users, veterans, prostitutes, victims of domestic violence, gang members, pregnant teens and the elderly.
-Amanda has received a number of commendations for her work, including the Points of Light Award.
-She served for two years on the Commission for Women in the City of Santa Monica, CA and on a number of boards.
+Eventually her commitment to social justice guided her to become a social worker, where served a wide range of populations, including abused children, homeless people, substance users, veterans, prostitutes, victims of domestic violence, rape victims, gang members, pregnant teens and the elderly.
+Amanda has received a number of commendations for her work, including the Points of Light Award and the Washington Area Women's Leadership Grant.
+She also served for two years on the Commission for Women in the City of Santa Monica, CA.

 During this time, Amanda also maintained a successful private practice in West Los Angeles, where she worked with adults, couples, and adolescents dealing with depression and anxiety.
 She also provided clinical consultation and individual coaching for therapists starting private practices.
 She is a certified Gestalt therapist and has completed twelve years of intensive post-graduate training with the Pacific Gestalt Institute.
 She is also certified in the Gottman Institute’s Bringing Baby Home model.